 New Frontier Treatment Center

-24/7 emergency phone 775-427-4040 – live clinician (MFT/LADC) not an automated system – includes arrangements for meals and food from emergency food pantry.
+24/7 emergency phone 775-427-4040 – live clinician (MFT/LADC) not an automated system.
 This is the emergency number that handles a number of inquiries including those clients who are suicidal or at severe risk (welfare checks by local law enforcement done to ensure individual safety).

 New Frontier has some bilingual sites and services available.

 - Mental Health Evaluation and Treatment – children, youth, families and individuals

 - Individual and Group Treatment